alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 1. Complete the form and select __Send invitation__.

-Alternatively, you can run the following in the command line:
+Alternatively, the org manager can run the following in the command line:

 ```
 cf set-space-role USERNAME ORGNAME SPACE ROLE